-Fine Motor Skills: 2 to 5 years
+Fine motor skills: 2 to 5 years

-extremities, fine motor skills include reaching, grasping and manipulating objects with your hand.
+Generally thought of as the movement and use of hands and upper extremities, fine motor skills include reaching, grasping and manipulating objects with your hand.
 Fine motor skills are used throughout childhood and adult years.
 This is a list of fine motor skills children should demonstrate between the ages of 2 and 5 years.

 - Likes to draw; holds crayon with fingers

 - Able to imitate designs like a circle or a cross

 - Has hand control to build block towers

 - Able to make a Cheerio or macaroni necklace